Shai (band)

-Shai is an American vocal R&B/soul quartet, most popular in the 1990s.
-The group met and formed on the campus of Howard University.

-Their most successful hit was "If I Ever Fall in Love", which reached No. 2 on the Billboard Hot 100.
+Shai (pronounced "shy") is an American vocal R&B/soul quartet that rose to prominence in the 1990s.
+The group met and formed on the campus of Howard University, influenced by the vocal stylings of Boyz II Men, Jodeci, and Color Me Badd, among others.
+The group remains best known for their 1992 debut single "If I Ever Fall in Love," which peaked at number two on the Billboard Hot 100.

-Music career